 You can join a law firm, start your own practice, choose an area of law that really inspires you...and best of all, help people in need of affordable legal services.
 But is becoming a paralegal right for you?

-Sadique proves it's never too late to start fresh, change direction in life, and train for career that is both in-demand and personally fulfilling.
+Sadique proves it's never too late to start fresh, change direction in life, and train for a career that is both in demand and personally fulfilling.

 Here are the highlights from our interview.